-10.4 Steering:
+10.4 Steering :

-- 10.4.1) Any steering system which permits the realignment of more than two wheels is not permitted. - 10.4.2) Power assisted steering systems are permitted but may not carry out any function other than reduce the physical effort required to steer the car.
+- 10.4.1 Any steering system which permits the re-alignment of more than two wheels is not permitted. - 10.4.2 Power assisted steering systems may not be electronically controlled or electrically powered.
+No such system may carry out any function other than reduce the physical effort required to steer the car. - 10.4.3 No part of the steering wheel or column, nor any part fitted to them, may be closer to the driver than a plane formed by the entire rear edge of the steering wheel rim. - 10.4.4 The steering wheel, steering column and steering rack assembly must pass an impact test, details of the test procedure may be found in Article 16.5.

-If an electronically controlled power steering system is used the only permissible inputs are steering torque, steering angle and car speed.
-Additionally, other than under Article 8.3, the settings may not be changed whilst the car is in motion.

-10.4.3) No part of the steering wheel or column, nor any part fitted to them, may be closer to the driver than a plane formed by the entire rear edge of the steering wheel rim.

-10.4.4) The steering wheel, steering column and steering rack assembly must pass an impact test, details of the test procedure may be found in Article 16.5.

-ARTICLE 11 : BRAKE SYSTEM
+ARTICLE 11: BRAKE SYSTEM